 I invite you create your own definition of sexuality.
 Find your own authentic style and rhythm.
 Give yourself permission to do what you like and when you like it.

 Choose to be sexually enough no matter what your culture says.
 I invite you to explore the side of your sexuality deeply.

 Explore sexuality at your age, with your body, in your skin, with your experiences.
 Expand in your believes and definitions.

 Start to Identify Your Sources

 So, how can you stop feeling sexually inadequate?
 Our sexual worthiness comes from different sources.
 Some sources are internal and others are external.
 You may be influenced right now as you read.
 Your generation might influence you.
 Even your family has an impact on the way you feel about yourself sexually.
 Some of those sources involve our direct experiences, some come from things we hear and see.
 Lack of sex education is also problematic.
-Some influences come from energy sources, such as religious or spiritual beliefs.
+Some influences come from religious or spiritual beliefs.

 I created a free mini workbook for you to take a deeper look into the sources that might have caused you to feel sexually inadequate.
 What are the sources of your sexual worthiness and what evidence do you keep collecting about your sexuality?
 Download the workbook here and start cleaning that space, so you can feel sexually enough and build sexual confidence.